First Year

 MIT policy states that, in general, a first-year student may not register or receive credit for subjects totaling more than 54 units in the fall term and 60 units in the spring term.
 The Committee on Academic Performance (CAP) does not grant requests to exceed the credit limit.
 Credit earned for passing an Advanced Standing Examination will be counted toward the term credit limit unless the exam is taken either in the September or February examination period.
 ROTC subjects are excluded from this credit limit.
 Note that all MIT students are limited to 12 units during the Independent Activities Period in January.

-As part of an ongoing experiment, first-year students entering in the fall of 2023 can enroll in up to six additional units of credit designated as First-Year Discovery subjects or First-Year Advising Seminars beyond the regular credit limit.
+As part of an ongoing experiment, first-year students can enroll in up to six additional units of credit designated as First-Year Discovery subjects or First-Year Advising Seminars beyond the regular credit limit.
 First-Year Discovery subjects are designed for discovering an interest in a new field, major, minor, or HASS concentration.
 Three units of 12.000 Solving Complex Problems, affiliated with the Terrascope Learning Community, and 6 units of CC.011 Concourse Seminar can also count toward the discovery-focused units.

 More information on can be found on the Registrar’s Office website.